Sijoma/camunda-autoscaling/demo/README.md

 ## Building the exporter

-You can build the standalone exporter using `make build-demo-exporter`.
+You can build the standalone exporter using `make demo-exporter`.
 This will build the exporter JAR, as well as a Docker image which is to be used as an init container to copy the exporter over to the broker.